-The endpoints for the tunnel test are defined as mortality and blood-feeding inhibition in the WHO guidelines.
 Mosquitoes are collected in each section of the tunnel test apparatus and then split into different categories: alive and blood-fed, dead and blood-fed, alive and non-blood-fed, dead and non-blood-fed.
+Mosquitoes are kept for further endpoints e.g. fertility/fecunditiy.